Reading is good for you...

 Stop taking the medication and seek immediate medical attention if any of the following occur:

 Some people may experience side effects other than those listed.
-Check with your doctor if you notice any symptom that worries you while you are taking this medication.
+Check with your doctor if you notice any symptom that worries you while you are taking Abrasion (Zinc-oxide).

 Zinc oxide should not be used by anyone who is allergic to zinc oxide or to any of the ingredients of the medication.

 Tell your doctor or prescriber about all prescription, over-the-counter (non-prescription), and herbal medications that you are taking.
 Also tell them about any supplements you take.
-Since caffeine, alcohol, the nicotine from cigarettes, or street drugs can affect the action of many medications, you should let your prescriber know if you use them.
+Since caffeine, alcohol, the Nicotine from cigarettes, or street drugs can affect the action of many medications, you should let your prescriber know if you use them.
 Depending on your specific circumstances, your doctor may want you to:

 An interaction between two medications does not always mean that you must stop taking one of them.
 In many cases, interactions are intended or are managed by close monitoring.
 Speak to your doctor about how any drug interactions are being managed or should be managed.

-Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
-These factors may affect how you should use this medication.
+Before you begin using a medication, be sure to inform your doctor of any medical conditions or Allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
+These factors may affect how you should use Abrasion (Zinc-oxide).